mecid/mecid.github.io/_posts/2019-12-25-building-pager-view-in-swiftui.md

 }
 ```

 Again, we use binding to extract the state of the view.
 It allows us to store the state in the parent view and react to page changes.
-We also use @ViewBuilder for the content close. @ViewBuilder enables us to encapsulate the presentation logic by keeping content descriptions outside the view.
-It is a pretty popular technique for any container view in SwiftUI.
+We also use *@ViewBuilder* for the content close. *@ViewBuilder* enables us to encapsulate the presentation logic by keeping content descriptions outside the view.
+It is a pretty popular technique for any container view in *SwiftUI*.

 > To learn more about the benefits of @ViewBuilder while building custom SwiftUI view take a look at [my dedicated post](/2019/12/18/the-power-of-viewbuilder-in-swiftui/).

 Now we can build our presentation logic and render the current page.
-All we need to do is to place our content inside an HStack and set proper offset.
+All we need to do is to place our content inside an *HStack* and set proper offset.
 Let's see how easily we can achieve that.

 ```swift
 var body: some View {